recp/cglm/docs/source/aabb2d.rst

       | *[in]*  **cropAabb**  crop box
       | *[in]*  **clampAabb** miniumum box
       | *[out]* **dest**     cropped bounding box

-.. c:function:: bool  glm_aabb2d_frustum(vec2 aabb[2], vec4 planes[6])

-    | check if AABB intersects with frustum planes

-    this could be useful for frustum culling using AABB.

-    OPTIMIZATION HINT:
-       if planes order is similar to LEFT, RIGHT, BOTTOM, TOP, NEAR, FAR then this method should run even faster because it would only use two planes if object is not inside the two planes fortunately cglm extracts planes as this order! just pass what you got!

-    Parameters:
-      | *[in]*   **aabb**     bounding box
-      | *[out]*  **planes**  frustum planes

 .. c:function:: void  glm_aabb2d_invalidate(vec2 aabb[2])